aceinnolab/Inkycal/README.md

 * Image - Display an Image from URL or local file path.
 * Slideshow - Cycle through images in a given folder and show them on the E-Paper.
 * Feeds - Synchronise RSS/ATOM feeds from your favorite providers.
 * Stocks - Display stocks using Tickers from Yahoo!
 Finance.
+Special thanks to @worstface
 * Weather - Show current weather, daily or hourly weather forecasts from openweathermap.
 * Todoist - Synchronise with Todoist app or website to show todos.
 * iCanHazDad - Display a random joke from [iCanHazDad.com](iCanhazdad.com).
+* Webshot - Display a website as an image.
+Special thanks to @worstface
+* Tindie - Show the latest orders from your Tindie store.
+* XKCD - Show XKCD comics.
+Special thanks to @worstface

 ## Quickstart